in-toto/attestation/spec/predicates/README.md

 ## Vetted Predicates
-This directory contains predicate specification types that have gone through our vetting process

-following popular predicate types may be of general interest:
+This directory contains predicate specification types that have gone through our [vetting process], and may be of general interest:

 -   [SLSA Provenance]: To describe the origins of a software artifact.
 -   [Link]: For migration from [in-toto 0.9].